Superhzf/API-development/README.md

 The following are required to work on the Home Credit default prediction service:
 * Download and unzip data from [kaggle](https://www.kaggle.com/c/home-credit-default-risk/data) and put all data into folder `VirtualDataWarehouse`
-* Follow the instructions in folder `model-retraining` to do virtual ETL and train the model
+* Follow the instructions in folder `model-retraining` to do virtual ETL and train the model.
+Please note that, the ETL part should be done in the data warehouse instead of here in reality.
 * Python 3.7.3
 * Poetry
 * [Poetry](https://github.com/sdispater/poetry)